 While you can't turn your entire services and products into video game form, there are still ways you can emulate them to get better user engagement.
 For instance, you can gamify your marketing campaign!

-Are you interested in learning more about gamification?
-Then keep reading.
+Are you interested in learning more about gamification in UX design?
 Once you learn what gamification can do for you, you'll wonder why you haven't gotten into it earlier.

-Gamification is the process of putting game elements into things that aren't originally "fun" or games.
+Gamification is the process of putting game elements into non-game activities.

-When applied to marketing, you can gamify things such as on your landing pages, apps, or emails.
+When applied to Marketing, you can gamify things such as on your landing pages, apps, or emails.
 For instance, have you ever shopped online, gone to click away, and a big wheel popped up?
-This has probably enticed you to spin it and either rack up points or earn a discount.
+This has probably enticed you to spin it and either win points or earn a discount.

-Either way, it regained your interest at a key moment and kept you engaged.
-In fact, it may have even driven you to convert!
+Either way, this simple game mechanic regained your interest at a key moment and increased engagement with a product you may have otherwise abandoned.

 This is gamification.